trotter/cloudfoundry-health_manager-cookbook/README.md

 Description
 ===========

-Installed and configures a CloudFoundry Health Manager
+Installs and configures a CloudFoundry Health Manager.

 Requirements
 ============